2024 Vancouver Warriors season

 The Vancouver Warriors are a professional lacrosse team based in Vancouver, British Columbia.
 The team plays in the National Lacrosse League (NLL).
 The 2024 season was the 24th in franchise history and the 10th season in Vancouver.
 The franchise previously played in Everett, Washington, San Jose, and Albany, New York.

-This will be the first season for the Warriors under new head coach and general manager Curt Malawsky.
-This season will also see a new standings and schedule format, as the NLL announced the dissolution of the Eastern and Western conferences.
+This was the first season for the Warriors under new head coach and general manager Curt Malawsky.
+This season also saw a new standings and schedule format, as the NLL announced the dissolution of the Eastern and Western conferences.